srmainwaring/asv_wave_sim/README.md

 brew fftw3 libclfft-dev libfftw3-dev
 ```

-Aside from adding the option to use a FFT generated wavefield, the major change is in the way that the visuals are generated.
-Previously the wave displacements for visuals were generated in the shader code, the visual plugin was used to update shader parameters for wave amplitudes and frequency.
-Now the entire mesh for the visual is dynamically updated in the the library then pushed into the rendering engine.
-This means there is no need to maintain various sized meshes in the media files, however it does require working around Gazebos requirement for static meshes and there is a custom Visual that implements this.
+Aside from adding the option to use a FFT generated wavefield, the major change is in the way that the visuals are generated and the simulation now supports the ogre2 render engine.

 ## Dependencies